williamlouth/D-Scan-docs/source/graphs/maxpool.rst

 <h3> model </h3>

-the model used for these predictions. thing thing2
+the model used for these predictions.

 .. image:: ../_static/predictions/maxpool_0.png
         :width: 800